TedAlden/settlers-of-catan/README.md

     python3 main.py
     ```

-**Note**:
+> **Note**
-- Some systems may have Python 3 installed as `python3` or `python`, so adjust installation steps as necessary.
+> - Some systems may have Python 3 installed as `python3` or `python`, so adjust installation steps as necessary.
-- Debian-based distributions of Linux may not have `pip` pre-installed.
+> - Debian-based distributions of Linux may not have `pip` pre-installed.
 In this case, install it using `sudo apt install python3-pip`.

 ## Development Team